Yay295/Assignment-Problem-Solver/README.md

 ```
 While fairly simple, these three matrices each pose slight challenges that I ran into myself.
 The fact that not all of the implementations pass this test shows their use.

 Next, I ran a speed test (on the implementations that passed the first test), timing how long it took them to solve a certain number of random matrices of a given size.
-Due to difference in programming language and timing, these will not be exact, but I have tried to be as accurate as possible by timing the least amount of code possible (i.e. not timing initialization of matrices).
+Due to difference in programming language and timing, these will not be exact, but I have tried to be as accurate as possible by timing the least amount of code possible (i.e. not timing the initialization of matrices).
 I have entered these times as relative to my own code (< 1.0 is slower, > 1.0 is faster).

 The Version Used is the date that the code I tested was last updated.
 Some of these have been updated since then, and I am working on re-testing them.
 Others have been tested more recently, but their code has not changed in some time.